ArchieMucharla/Timely/doc/ProjectProposal.md

 ## Data Sources:

+For research paper events: Semantic Scholar API  and PubMed API: Entrez Programming Utilities (E-utilities).

 ## Functionality Description:

 1. Create: Users can add new personal events.
+Each event includes a name, date, description, categories, and image.
 2. Read: Users can view and search events based on category or time period.
 3. Update: Users can edit or update event details.
 4. Delete: Users can remove personal events.
-5. Search: Users can filter timelines by keyword, category, and time range.
+5. Search: Users can filter timelines more advancedly by keyword, category, and time range.

 ## UI mockup:

+The UI mockup showcased the main timeline, with two different categories of events.
+And the interaction for filtering categories, searching by keywords, searching and adding friends, and adding new events.

 ![Timeline Demo](UI_MockUp.gif)

 ## Project work distribution: